NCAR/VAPOR/docs/contributing.rst

     conda build .

+Note: If you get a build error referencing CMakeLists.txt at this point, delete everything in your VAPOR/build directory and try re-running the above command.

 5) Alternatively, add cmake build flags to your conda build such as the following:

 .. code-block:: python